 On Dec.
 8, 2010, the Scientific and Technical Council at NPO Lavochkin conducted a formal defense of amendments to the preliminary design of the Luna-Resurs mission.
 The meeting reviewed changes to the mission plan and a possible coordination between the Luna-Resurs and Luna-Glob missions, the company's web site said.
 According to the company, beyond formal approval of changes to the preliminary design, the gathering also "clarified a set of onboard service systems and payloads, as well as ballistic and navigational issues of the mission.

-Following the Phobos-Grunt launch fiasco, all planetary exploration and science projects in Russia faced uncertain future.
-Luna-Resurs and Luna Glob missions were now not expected before 2016-2017.
-According to unofficial sources, both projects were reverted back to the experimental phase, making it likely another major redesign of the missions.
-In the meantime, in April 2012, Indian Space Agency announced that Luna-Resurs would not fly until its GSLV rocket logs two successful missions beginning in September-October 2012.
+Following the Phobos-Grunt launch fiasco in 2011, all planetary exploration and science projects in Russia faced uncertain future.
+Luna-Resurs and Luna Glob missions were now expected to fly no earlier than 2016 or 2017.
+According to unofficial sources, both projects were reverted back to the experimental phase, making possible another major redesign of the missions.
+In the meantime, in April 2012, the Indian space agency, ISRO, announced that Luna-Resurs would not fly until its GSLV rocket logs two successful missions beginning in September or October 2012.

 Evolution of the Chandrayaan-2/Luna-Resurs project (418):